This article was updated for the latest in zirconia crown prep guidance, it was originally published in July of 2022.

 Like their anterior counterparts, it’s recommended that you avoid beveling posterior crowns.
 The edges of the crown surfaces that come into contact with food should be slightly rounded.

-Crowns that use solid zirconia need an occlusal depth of 1.0 to 1.5 mm.
-Additionally, the cusp tips should be reduced by 1 to 1.5 mm with a taper of 6° to 8° along the axial wall.
+Crowns using solid zirconia need an occlusal anatomy depth of 1.0 to 1.5 mm with functional cusp tips reduced by 1 to 1.5 mm and a 6° to 8° along the axial wall.

 - Gutter preparation

 - Sharp incisal